Jodenee/Voyager/docs/Tutorials/securing-remotes.md

 end)
 ```

 And thats it!
-Now our feedback example can't be spammed by exploiters and is way more robust.
+Now our feedback example is way more robust as it cannot be spammed by exploiters anymore.